MMZK1526/Cea/README.md

 In the example above, the fields of `Bar`, namely the two `Foo`s, are stored as pointers, and the fields of `Foo`, namely the two `Int`s, are stored as values.

-This is because custom types are considered as "non-primitive" types, and their fields are stored as pointers.
+This is because custom types are considered as "indirect" types, and their fields are stored as pointers.

 Finally, the `delete` function at the end of the `do`-block frees the structure recursively, so that we do not (and shouldn't) access the pointer of each fields and free them manually.

-Built-in tuples, on the other hand, are treated as primitive types, therefore `((1, 2), (3, 4))` is stored in one contiguous block of memory:
+Built-in tuples, on the other hand, are treated as direct types, therefore `((1, 2), (3, 4))` is stored in one contiguous block of memory:

 ```Haskell
 main :: IO ()